flytbase/flytdocs/source/docs/FlytSim/MobileApps.rst

-.. note:: Please note that you will have to change the IP address in the JS file to the IP address of the device you run FlytSim on.
+.. note:: Please note that you will have to change the IP address in the FlytDemo_web JS file to the IP address of the device you run FlytSim on.
 This is required so that data can be received on any external device that you have connected.